Your Electric Bill

 To avoid service disconnection, FEC must receive your payment by the “Due Date,” shown in the upper-right corner of your statement.
 If you don’t pay your electric bill by the due date, your account will be charged a late fee.
 This fee is five (5) percent or $15.00, whichever is greater.

-To view a copy of a sample bill click here.
+View a copy of a sample bill here.
 Even if you don’t receive your bill (because it got lost in the mail, accidentally thrown away, etc.), you’re still responsible for making the payment.
-To view and pay your bill as soon as it’s ready, sign up for Smart Hub® by clicking here.
+To view and pay your bill as soon as it’s ready, sign up for Smart Hub® here.
 Then, while logged in, set your notification preferences.
 You can opt out of receiving a paper bill or choose to receive both an electronic bill and a paper bill.

 Each bill for service is due sixteen days after issuance unless such day falls on a holiday or weekend, in which case payment is due on the next business day.
 If full payment is not received by the cooperative on or before the date such bill is due the member’s account will be considered delinquent and subject to disconnection.